Bozidar Novakovic's Biography

 - M.Sc., Electrical Engineering, University of Belgrade, Serbia, 2007.

 - Ph.D., Electrical and Computer Engineering, University of Wisconsin-Madison, 2012.

 Before starting his current position he was a PhD student investigating novel quantum transport phenomena in the transient regime and in unconventional geometries.
 Along the way he gained hands-on experience with semiconductor process technology fabrication and characterization and a master degree in physics with the focus on solid state, quantum mechanics, and electrodynamics.
 More details, including the PhD thesis document, can be found at his former group web page.

 Since joining the group he has been working on the following projects as the lead author or coauthor:

-- NEMO5 software co-development to enable the first code release in Intel in 2013 for use in self-consistent quantum transport device simulations (J1):
+- NEMO5 simulation software co-development leading to its official release in Intel in 2013 for use in quantum transport device simulations

-- Developed or co-developed self-consistent algorithms to solve non-linear equation system consisting of Poisson and transport equations.
+- Fast convergence algorithms for a highly non-linear equation system consisting of Poisson and device transport equations.

 - Data and root cause analysis and associated quantum transport and electrostatic code debugging to ensure accurate I-V curves of Si MOSFET and III-V TFET devices.